EricKern/cuda-graph-coloring-hash/README.md

-# Project Structure
+# Project
+This project provides parallel graph coloring algorithms implemented in cuda.
+It was part of the Advanced Parallel Algorithms Course at Heidelberg University.

+The coloring is done with a simple hash function.
+The algorithms afterward count the collisions for a given number of allowed colors and differently parametrized hash functions.

+## Structure
 - in `./include` you find our kernel implementations
-- in `./tests` are unit test for each final version checking correctness against cpu versions
+- in `./tests` are unit tests for each final version checking correctness against cpu versions
 - in `./benchmark` are the nvbench files for our different kernels

-- `APA_23_initial.pdf` is the initial version of the presentation
+- `APA_23_final.pdf` is the final version of the presentation
-- `APA_23_final.pdf` has the discussed feedback included
+- `example.cu` is an example with all the boilerplate code.\
+You can call it with `example.out -mat path/to/matrixmarket_file.mtx`

+Matrices are available at http://sparse.tamu.edu/.
+The algorithms assume 100% pattern symmetry

 ## Build:
 This project has been built with the following spack packages